How to Deal With Anxiety About Returning to Campus

 1. Connect With Campus Resources

-Connecting with your school's mental and physical health services can be a helpful way to support your own success in the new school year.
-You don't even have to wait until you're back on campus to get started.
-Many schools have added or expanded mental health services for students during the pandemic.
+Connecting with your school's mental and physical health services can be a helpful way to support your success in the new school year.
+And you don't have to wait until you're back on campus to get started either — many schools have added or expanded mental health services for students during the pandemic.

-- Counseling Centers: Look into your school's expanded mental health services.
-Some colleges, like Cal Poly Pomona, host virtual events and workshops on mental health topics to connect students with conversations and assistance.
+Look into your school's expanded mental health services.
+Some colleges, like Cal Poly Pomona, host virtual events and workshops on relevant mental health topics.

-- Crisis Hotlines: Check with your school's counseling center or student life office to find out whether your campus offers a crisis hotline.
+Check with your school's counseling center or student life office to find out whether your campus offers a crisis hotline.
 Many universities now provide 24/7 access to counselors.
-There are also national hotlines you can take advantage of, such as Crisis Text Line (simply text HOME to 741741).
+Consider national hotlines as well, such as Crisis Text Line (simply text HOME to 741741).

 Who's in your support network?
 Social support is often key to easing and taking control of your anxiety.

-- Make Specific Plans: Coordinate a time to meet in person the first week of on-campus classes.
-Whether it's just to chat, have lunch, or help one another move, create an event and put it on your calendar.
+Coordinate a time to meet in person the first week of on-campus classes.
+Whether it's just to chat, have lunch, or help one another move in, create an event and put it on your calendar.

-- Clubs and Organizations: Identify at least one way in which you'll rejoin campus life through social events, leadership opportunities, sports, or other school activities.
+Identify at least one way in which you'll rejoin campus life through social events, leadership opportunities, sports, and other school activities.
 Connect with coordinators now to find out what's on the schedule and how to participate.

 3. Take Care of Yourself